Derick-Roshan/Predictive_maintanance/README.md

 I have did another project that is hosting a Website on EC2 instance:

 - Website done with HTML, CSS. https://github.com/Derick-Roshan/Portfolio-website.git
-- I have did hosting the application or website with Terraform Automation.
+- We can deploy the application or website with Terraform Automation.
 - Used Tools: AWS Provider, Github, Git, Terraform.

 - Terraform: https://github.com/Derick-Roshan/web-server-terraform.git